drugilsberg/paccmann/examples/README.md

 ## Run a example

-After installation, to run a training on the toy examples use `training_paccmann` passing the data, the desired encoder and the corresponding model parameters:
+After installation, to run a training on the toy examples use `training_paccmann` passing the data, the desired encoder and the corresponding model parameters.
+Assuming you are inside this folder ("examples"), run:

 ```sh
 training_paccmann data/train data/test /path/to/store/model/ mca model_params/mca.json smiles_atom_tokens,selected_genes_20